 PRESERVING KOSOVO’S MEMORY IN THE ARCTIC WORLD ARCHIVE

-On September 15, 2022, the Oral History Initiative has deposited the archival material Oral Histories with Kosovo Visual Artists in the Arctic World Archive (Svalbard, Norway), where heritage is preserved in digital Piql film in the safest location in the world for the centuries to come.
+On September 15, 2022, the Oral History Initiative deposited one of its collections of video-recorded oral histories: The Oral Histories with Kosovo Visual Artists in the Arctic World Archive, where heritage is preserved in Piql film in the safest location in the world, Svalbard, Norway, to be preserved for the centuries to come.

 This is Kosovo’s first deposit in the Arctic World Archive.
-The deposit includes: a collection of ten video-recorded interviews with the first generation of artists and art professionals, who founded the National Gallery of Art and Faculty of Fine Arts at the University of Prishtina; along with Albanian and Serbian language transcripts along with their English language translations; and Bilingual eBook: The National Gallery Oral History Project published in 2018 by the Oral History Initiative in collaboration with the National Gallery of Kosovo.
+The deposit includes a collection of ten video-recorded interviews with the first generation of artists and art professionals, who founded the National Gallery of Art and Faculty of Fine Arts at the University of Prishtina, along with Albanian and Serbian language transcripts and their English language translations, as well as the bilingual eBook, The National Gallery Oral History Project published in 2018 by the Oral History Initiative in collaboration with the National Gallery of Kosovo.